 - The cheaper option takes around 74 minutes with the IC Intercity.
 This costs €16.40.

-Cost of Train From Amsterdam Schipol Airport to Rotterdam
+Cost of Train From Amsterdam Schipol Airport

 - The fastest option takes around 33 minutes with the Intercity Direct.
 This costs €15.80.